emaphp/backbone.prism/README.md

 ###Views

 <br>
 Mutability is a b\*tch, so instead of messing around with models and collections we'll introduce the concept of *view*.
 These views don't have anything to do with the `Backbone.View` class you love so much.
 Think at them more like the views you find in relational databases like MySQL or PostgreSQL.
-Views in RDBMS are an extremely useful feature because they allow to generate a subset of entities according to a given criteria.
-Backbone.Prism allows a similar approach and provides features like ordering and filtering in a very unexpensive way.
+Views in RDBMS are an extremely useful feature because they allow to generate a subset of entities for a given criteria. *Backbone.Prism* allows a similar approach and allows features like ordering and filtering in a simple manner.
 Things that are important to understand about views:

  * Views are created from instances of `Prism.Store` and `Prism.State`.
  * They don't have anything to do with `Backbone.Views` (we will use React for rendering HTML).